Cognigy/Documentation/docs/ai/empower/generative-ai.md

 1. Open the existing Flow.
 2. Add one of the Nodes: Say, Question, or Optional Question.
-3. Go to the AI-enhanced output section.
+3. Go to the **AI-enhanced output** section.
-4. In the Rephrase Output setting, select one of the options:
+4. In the **Rephrase Output** setting, select one of the options:
     - **None** — the Generative AI will not be applied to this Node.
 This setting is activated by default.
     - **Based on Custom Input** — specify custom values for the Input.
 Use the **Custom Inputs** field that allows the bot developer to input information for contextualizing and rephrasing the output.
     - **Based on previous user inputs** — set the last `x` user Inputs considered.
 5. Set the score in the Temperature setting.
 The temperature range determines the extent of variation in Generative AI's response.
 6. Click **Save Node**.

-Check in the interactive panel if your Flow works as expected.
+Check in the Interaction Panel if your Flow works as expected.

 <figure>
   <img class="image-center" src="../../../_assets/ai/empower/generative-ai/generating-output.png" width="90%" />